Andrei Kopylov: RINGS

 Kopylov debuted in pro wrestling in 1992, obtaining a great submission win over Volk Han.
-Han retaliated eliminating Kopylov from the Mega Battle Tournament 1995, in which Andrei had taken part after submitting Grom Zaza, but he remained as an important figure in RINGS, having matches with promotion chairman Akira Maeda and his apprentice Tsuyoshi Kohsaka.
+Han retaliated eliminating Kopylov from the Mega Battle Tournament 1995, in which Kopylov had taken part after submitting Grom Zaza, but he remained as an important figure in RINGS, having matches with promotion chairman Akira Maeda and his apprentice Tsuyoshi Kohsaka.
 Kopylov became popular among the Japanese for his anodine looks, featuring moustache, a receding hairline and an unathletic looking build, but those weren't obstacle for his grappling prowess.

 After RINGS turned from pro wrestling to MMA, Kopylov struggled to keep the level due to his notorious stamina troubles and age wear, but he got renown after his performance at the King of Kings tournament in 1999.
 He first faced Leonardo Castello Branco, a heavy favourite to win for being a world champion in Brazilian jiu-jitsu, but Kopylov shockingly submitted him in just 19 seconds with a feint uchi mata transitioned into a kneebar.
 Not less surprising was his next fight at the event, outstriking Dutch kickboxer Ricardo Fyeet and submitting him in literally half of the time.

-Kopylov advanced to the semifinals and was pitted against rising star Antônio Rodrigo Nogueira, another famed BJJ stylist who had previously submitted Valentijn Overeem and Andrei's teammate Iouri Kotchkine.
+Kopylov advanced to the semifinals and was pitted against rising star Antônio Rodrigo Nogueira, another famed BJJ stylist who had previously submitted Valentijn Overeem and Kopylov's teammate Iouri Kotchkine.
 Kopylov started the match offensively, countering Nogueira's holds in unorthodox ways and threatening him with a persistent Kimura lock attempt for most of the first round before Nogueira reversed him and took his back.
 At the second round, Nogueira avoided fighting on the ground and scored punches over Kopylov, who was clearly tired and fighting without gloves (legally according to the ruleset, but ruling out his possibility to use closed-fisted striking).
 After a failed flying kneebar by the exhausted Russian, Nogueira decided to return to the mat with a takedown, only for Kopylov to throw him by tawara gaeshi, making them return to a stalemate.
 When time went out, two judges claimed draw and a third ruled it for Nogueira, so Kopylov was eliminated from the tournament.